 - Mackerel and Health Study - Help us investigate the long term beneficial effects of eating mackerel fish.

-- Interested in Sugar? - Volunteers required for a study looking at how sugar habits develop over time.
+- Sweet Tooth - Volunteers required for a study looking at how sugar habits develop over time.

 - Zinc in Potatoes (ZiP study) - Male and female volunteers needed investigate whether eating naturally zinc-enriched potatoes can improve health.